Faculty Development

 External Faculty Development Resources

-In addition to campus-based resources, all SLU faculty have access to the NCFDD (formerly, the National Center for Faculty Development & Diversity) through an institutional membership.
-Find out more about the benefits of this membership here.
+In addition to campus-based resources, all SLU faculty have access to the NCFDD (formerly, the National Center for Faculty Development and Diversity) through an institutional membership.
+Find out more about the benefits of this membership on SLU's NCFDD webpage.

-The University maintains institutional memberships to the following organizations that provide continuing professional development for faculty teaching online: OLC: Online Learning Consortium, Quality Matters, UPCEA: University Professional and Continuing Education Association.
-Contact the Distance Education Office if you'd like to create a member log-in.
+The University maintains institutional memberships to the following organizations that provide continuing professional development for faculty teaching online: the Online Learning Consortium (OLC), Quality Matters, and the University Professional and Continuing Education Association (UPCEA).
+Contact the distance education office if you'd like to create a member log-in.

 Adjunct faculty members in the College of Arts and Sciences and the School of Education who are members of the collective bargaining unit are eligible to apply for up to $500 per academic year to support professional development activities.
-Learn more about this opportunity here.
+Learn more about this opportunity on the Adjunct Faculty Union Information webpage.